hope-yao/physical_network/readme.md

 ![sensitivity_y3](./assets/sensitivity_y3.png)
 > This result is obtained from DR_RNN_2, at iter:1300, when train_cost=1.52661107222e-06 and test_cost=0.00327986711636

+Parameter estimation.
+When parameter is unknown but fixed:

+When parameter is an unknown distribution:

 # Todo
 - [x] extrapolation in time
 - [x] larger time step
+- [ ] parameter estimation
 - [ ] scalability with y
 - [ ] include mapping from x to y
 - [x] compute sensitivity w.r.t x for control purpose